habitat-sh/core-plans/scaffolding-ruby/README.md

 If you receive this error when running a build with this scaffolding:

+# Small note before visiting this, a correction has been added, but this may be required in some extreme cases.
+# Please attempt running the scaffolding without this, and only use this as a last resort.
 ```bash
 The latest bundler is 1.15.4, but you are currently running 1.15.1.
 To update, run `gem install bundler`